MassimilianoRoccamena/SideChannelAttack/README.md

 bash run.sh $script_id $passed_args
 ```

-Executable dentifiers are:

-- ***main***
+Main executable identifiers are:

-  - goal functionalities
+- ***training***
+  - train a deep model

+Other executables identifiers are:

 - ***mining***
-  - fetch and visualize info
+  - fetch and visualize info of main
 - ***testing***
-  - tests for main
+  - run tests of main